Living in Downtown Portland

 Who’s moving to Downtown Portland?

 Roughly 11,000 people call downtown Portland home.
-The median age of those residents is 38 and the average household net worth is $320,134.
-70% of those people are married.
+The median age of those residents is 38 and the average household net worth is $320,134 and 70% of those people are married.

 Cities tend to draw younger, single professionals in general, so one might assume that the most metropolitan area of a given city would reflect that trend.
 That isn’t so in Portland, where the younger population gravitates to the outer neighborhoods, likely motivated by older houses that offer cheaper rent.